 Modern microwaves excel at what they do in ways that older models couldn’t even imagine.
 Newly-minted sensors, for example, can measure the moisture content of many foods, and will automatically pick the right timeframe to properly heat the food without drying it out or causing other problems like burning or scorching on the bottom.
 Newer styles of internal coatings combine durable enamels with proprietary, Teflon-like surfaces designed to make microwaves easier to clean without the need to use chemical cleaners.

-WHY IT’S A TOP PICK: Kenmore’s model has ideal size and power – at a remarkable price..
+WHY IT’S A TOP PICK: Toshiba’s model has the ideal size and power – at a remarkable price.

-Kenmore’s 71212 model wins the top spot for two big reasons: first, it comes with excellent mainstream features that fit well in any kitchen, including a healthy 1.2 cubit feet cooking space and 1100 watts – enough power and size to deal with nearly any type of food or platter.
-Second this counter top microwave oven has one of the best price ranges we’ve seen in microwaves this good, ranging between $60 and $80 which fits easily into most budgets and makes it the best overall countertop oven.
+Toshiba’s EM131A5C-BS model wins the top spot for two big reasons: first, it comes with excellent mainstream features that fit well in any kitchen, including a healthy 1.2 cubit feet cooking space and 1100 watts – enough power and size to deal with nearly any type of food or platter.
+Second, this countertop microwave oven has one of the best price ranges we’ve seen in microwaves this good, right around $100, which fits easily into most budgets and makes it the best overall countertop oven.

-Of course, the Kenmore’s other features impressed us too.
-While the smart touch buttons can save time, they also use useful sensor functions that detecting moisture in food, which means they can be more accurate than just a casual guess.
-Also, the “EZ Clean” finish adds a slick coating to the inside of the microwave that makes it easy to clean up spills – as long as you act quickly.
+Of course, Toshiba’s other features impressed us too.
+While the programmable one-touch buttons can save time, they also use useful sensor functions that detect moisture in food, which means they can be more accurate than just a casual guess.
+Also, the Easy Clean interior adds a slick coating to the inside of the microwave that makes it easy to clean up spills – as long as you act quickly.

 This model also made a big deal out of inverter technology, which deserves a moment of explanation.
 Basically, this means that the microwave energy is more tightly controlled in realistic ways – level 5, for example, is really half the power of level 10.
-Other microwaves use power levels to cycle on-and-off at 100% power, which isn’t quite as reliable.
+Other microwaves use power levels to cycle on and off at 100% power, which isn’t quite as reliable.
 That inverter tech gives this model an extra push into our list.
 If you want inverter technology, the best microwave brand to look at is either Panasonic or GE countertop microwave options, which specialize in this feature over the rest.
-This best countertop and best built-in microwave with an inverter are truly one of the best.
+This best countertop and best built-in microwave with an inverter are truly one of the best models.
 Great for baked potatoes.

 WHY IT’S A TOP PICK: Save on size while getting a wide range of food presets to meet every need.